shrine-maiden-heavy-industries/sol/docs/hardware/bringup_guide.rst

 -------------------

-The next bringup step is to upload the *Apollo* Debug Controller firmware, which will provide an easy way to interface with the board’s FPGA and any gateware running on it.
+The next bringup step is to upload the *Apollo* Debug Controller firmware, which will provide an easy way to interface with the board's FPGA and any gateware running on it.
 The Apollo source is located [in its own repository](https://github.com/greatscottgadgets/apollo).